What are some common garden pests?

 Moles and Rabbits

 Moles and rabbits damage your garden in similar ways.
 Both of these mammals are destructive to gardens; they only differ in the terrain in which they do their damage.
-Moles do most of their damage underground while rabbits feast above ground.
+Moles do most of their damage underground, while rabbits feast above ground.
 Moles will burrow beneath your garden resulting in damage to the stems of your plants which could eventually kill them.
 Contrarily, rabbits will eat every inch of your plants above ground.
 Though these pests have obvious differences, they are incredibly similar.
-These mammals are a death sentence for your garden, so it is important that you prevent their hostile takeover entirely.
+These mammals are a death sentence for your garden, so you must prevent their hostile takeover entirely.

 How do you prevent moles and rabbits from harming your garden?